VRCBilliards/vrcbce/README.md

 # Getting Support

-Unless it's urgent, please don't DM VRCBCE contributers asking for help!
+Unless it's urgent, please don't DM VRCBCE contributors asking for help!

 The best way to get support is to create an Issue.
-You'll need a Github account for this, which takes less than a minute to set up.
+You'll need a GitHub account for this, which takes less than a minute to set up.

 Afterwards, click Issues at the top of this page:

 ![image](https://user-images.githubusercontent.com/732532/127752254-37061d3a-c13e-4de7-9212-792e17fe6472.png)

 Then click Create Issue.

 ![image](https://user-images.githubusercontent.com/732532/127752268-c46fca03-72cf-4712-96b9-24e47764d791.png)

 Afterwards, add your bug report or issue into the box and click Submit New Issue.

 ![image](https://user-images.githubusercontent.com/732532/127752457-03751bba-df2b-48f0-a220-a9cd699d9974.png)

-DMing a contributor might get you a faster response, but writing an issue means that all contriutors can see the issue, bugs can be tracked and referenced, and overall it's a lot easier to fix things!
+DMing a contributor might get you a faster response, but writing an issue means that all contributors can see the issue, bugs can be tracked and referenced, and overall it's a lot easier to fix things!

 # Known Unity-Related Bugs

 Problem: The prefab has giant text!